-The MSc International Development Practice is a one-year interdisciplinary Masters degree designed to train students in both the theoretical and practical aspects of international development work.
+The MSc in International Development Practice is a one-year interdisciplinary Masters degree.
+Taught by academic staff and development practitioners, it explores the theoretical and practical aspects of international development work.

 - Provides a substantial introduction to quantitative and qualitative methods for assessing development programmes.

 - Interdisciplinary approach means you can explore a range of methodological approaches.

 - Your summer research project can – subject to availability – be undertaken in collaboration with an external organisation involved in development practice.

 The MSc in International Development Practice emphasises practical skills which will be of particular value if you are looking to develop a career in international development.

 Specific attention is paid to training in data methods – familiarising postgraduates with the ways in which quantitative and qualitative data methods can be used to understand and improve the effectiveness of development programmes.

 Practical components are, in part, taught through hands-on workshops facilitated by experienced development practitioners.
 The degree also features discussion of different careers in international development and a literature-based exploration of identity and development work.

 Additionally, the summer research project has a strong practical focus.
 Subject to availability, projects may be undertaken in collaboration with an organisation involved in development work – allowing students to gain first-hand professional experience.